Anis0000/tic-tac-toe/README.md

 ### What's the point ?

-This programm is taking all the e-mails from all the townhall of 3 regions in France, and send them a message.
+This programm is taking all the e-mails from all the townhall of 3 departement in France, and send them a message.
 Then, it follows all the townhall on their twitter acount.
 Isn't it wonderful ?
 (Si ça l'est)

 ### Installing